charlie-lyc/python_daily_project/project001/band.md

 ## Example Input
 ```
 Welcome to the Band Name Generator.
 What's the name of the city you grew up in?
 Jeju
 What's your pet's name?
 Doggies
 ```

 <br />

 ## Example Output
 ```
-Your band name could be: Jeju Doggies
+Your band name could be Jeju Doggies
 ```

 <br />